creativeprojects/resticprofile/docs/content/usage/keyfile/index.md

 ---
-title: "Keyfile"
+title: "Generate a Keyfile"
 date: 2022-05-16T20:21:16+01:00
 weight: 10
 ---

 ## Generating random keys

 resticprofile has a handy tool to generate cryptographically secure random keys encoded in base64.
-You can simply put this key into a file and use it as a strong key for restic
+You can simply put this key into a file and use it as a strong key for restic.

-On Linux and FreeBSD, the generator uses getrandom(2) if available, /dev/urandom otherwise.
-On OpenBSD, the generator uses getentropy(2).
-On other Unix-like systems, the generator reads from /dev/urandom.
-On Windows systems, the generator uses the CryptGenRandom API.
-On Wasm, the generator uses the Web Crypto API.
+- On Linux and FreeBSD, the generator uses `getrandom(2)` if available, `/dev/urandom` otherwise.
+- On OpenBSD, the generator uses `getentropy(2)`.
+- On other Unix-like systems, the generator reads from `/dev/urandom`.
+- On Windows systems, the generator uses the CryptGenRandom API.
+- On Wasm, the generator uses the Web Crypto API.

 [Reference from the Go documentation](https://golang.org/pkg/crypto/rand/#pkg-variables)

 ```